 A service that allows local agencies to purchase more than \$250,000 in CDs from a single financial institution while still maintaining FDIC insurance coverage.
 See "CDARS".

-COLLATERALIZATION
+COLLATERALIZATION OF DEPOSITS

-Process by which a borrower pledges securities, property, or other deposits for the purpose of securing the repayment of a loan and/or security.
+Process by which a bank or financial institution pledges securities, or other deposits for the purpose of securing the repayment of deposited funds.

 COMMERCIAL PAPER